Spin wave dispersion of 3d ferromagnets based on QSGW calculations: Introduction

-For deriving $\SWE$ from first-principles calculations, so far mainly three approaches have been used.
-The first one is using the Liechtenstein formula \cite{Liechtenstein}.
-In this approach, we assume the Heisenberg model and calculate exchange interaction $\jij$ based on the magnetic force theorem \cite{MFT}, then obtain $\SWE$ as the Fourier transform of $\jij$ as $\jk$.
-Since the exchange interactions $\jij$ are calculated in real space, this method is called 'real-space method.'
-In original Liechtenstein's paper, they calculated $\jij$ for the nearest and the second nearest neighbors and succeeded to explain experimental $D$ values of Fe and Ni.
-Later, Pajda {\it et al.} carefully investigated the convergence of $D$ by taking account of $\jij$ between far neighbors, and they found calculated $D$ is in good agreement with experiment in Fe case but overestimated in Ni case \cite{Pajda}.
+We mainly have three methods to calculate $\SWE$ in the first-principles methods.
+The first one is the Lichtenstein formula (LF) \cite{Lichtenstein}.
+Assuming the Heisenberg model, we calculate exchange interaction $\jij$ or its Fourier transform $\jk$ based on the magnetic force theorem \cite{MFT}.
+Here $i,j$ are for site indices.
+Then $\SWE$ is calculated from $\jk$.
+In Ref. \onlinecite{Lichtenstein}, they calculated $\jij$ up to the second nearest neighbors, resulting in $D$, which are in good agreement with experiments for Fe and Ni.
+Later, Pajda {\it et al.} investigated the convergence of $D$ for a range of neighbors and found that converged $D$ are in good agreement with experiments for Fe but overestimated for Ni \cite{Pajda}.

-The second one is called as the frozen magnon (FM) method \cite{FM_Halilov}, which is based on the Heisenberg model similar to the Liechtenstein formula.
-In the FM, we employ adiabatic approximation; namely, we neglect motions of magnetic moment compared to electron motions.
-Then we calculate the $\jk$ by assuming constraint spin-spiral configurations with the fixed magnitude of the magnetic moment.
-Once we got the $\jk$, we solve the eigenvalue problem for deriving $\SWE$.
-It is found that this method works well for bcc Fe \cite{FM_Halilov,Grotheer}.
-Since the FM method does not include Stoner excitation for the transverse dynamical magnetic susceptibility $\chipm$, we can not describe the decay of collective SW (Stoner damping).
+The second one is the frozen magnon method (FMM) \cite{FMM_Halilov}, which assumes the Heisenberg model as in LF.
+In FMM, we employ adiabatic approximation; namely, we neglect motions of the magnetic moment compared to electron motions.
+Then we calculate $\jk$ from the constraint spin-spiral configurations with the fixed magnitude of the magnetic moment.
+Once we get $\jk$, we solve the eigenvalue problem for deriving $\SWE$.
+This method works well for bcc Fe \cite{FMM_Halilov, Grotheer}.
+Note that we can not describe the decay of collective SWs (Stoner damping) in both of these two methods.